Tax-free weekend: Big savings for shoppers across Texas

-TEXAS, USA — Tax free weekend in Texas started Friday.
-Sales run through Sunday.
+TEXAS, USA — Tax free weekend in Texas began Friday and will continue through Sunday.

 Many back to school items under $100 are included in the sale.
 This year, the discount also applies to online purchases.